-Retired teacher Larry Weber is the author of several books, including “Butterflies of the North Woods,” “Spiders of the North Woods,” “Webwood” and “In a Patch of Goldenrods.”
-Contact him c/o email@example.com.
+Retired teacher Larry Weber, a Barnum resident, is the author of several books, including “Butterflies of the North Woods,” “Spiders of the North Woods,” “Webwood” and “In a Patch of Goldenrods.”
+Contact him c/o Katie Rohman at firstname.lastname@example.org.

 - Member for

 Whatever raptors that we want to observe, Hawk Ridge will likely give us the opportunity to see them.
 Another raptor that I like to see and usually do so at this time is the northern harrier.

 The woods are shady and spring wildflowers that were so dominant a few weeks ago now are faded, leaving only the shade-tolerant clintonia, starflower and wild lily-of-the valley still in bloom.
 But as I look at this floral display along the road, I see something else as well.
 Upon approach, I see that I have come across a large snapping turtle laying its eggs.

 > We have a trio: chorus frogs, wood frogs and spring peepers that wake from their winter sleep and quickly move to the water to begin courting and mating.
 I'm always amazed at their activity in the chilly waters of these pools, which frequently freeze over at night.
 But this year, the tiny chorus frogs were even more amazing.
 We received about a foot of snow April 15.
 Temperatures were in the 20s; all the ponds were solidly frozen.
 Slowly in the next few days, the temperatures rose to the 30s, 40s and 50s by April 20.
 On April 21, as I passed a small shallow vernal pond, I stopped when I heard the creaking call of a chorus frog.
 Even more impressive was a few days later, when I found one calling from a vernal pond that was about 80 percent covered with ice.
 Chorus frogs are only about 1 inch long with brown or greenish-brown stripes.